rconradharris/zply/WHY.rst

 * Automating the process of syncing patches into the patch repo (done by hand this is tedious and error prone)

-* Adding a ``Based-On`` annotation to patch repo commit messages so that users know which commit a patch series cleanly applies to
+* Recording commit-hash that a patch series was based on so can have enough information to reconstruct the code at any point.

 * Reducing diff noise: naievely copying all modified patches into the patch repo makes review difficult because many of those patches didn't